Nepal Airlines: The 2010s: addition of Airbus fleet

 In 2009, at the Dubai Airshow, Nepal Airlines signed a memorandum of understanding to acquire two Airbus A320-200 aircraft with the plans to operate flights to the Middle East and Southeast Asia.

-In April 2014, Nepal Airlines unveiled new plane after taking delivery of Xian MA-60 aircraft as a gift from AVIC company of China.
+In April 2014, Nepal Airlines unveiled a new plane after taking delivery of Xian MA-60 aircraft as a gift from AVIC company of China.
 The "Red and Blue strips" livery were replaced by the new livery, which resembles the flag of Nepal.

 On 8 February 2015, Nepal Airlines received its first Airbus A320 aircraft, "Sagarmatha".
 On 30 April 2015, its second Airbus A320, "Lumbini," landed in Kathmandu.
 The aircraft was filled with 5 tonnes of aid material flown from the Airbus factory in Hamburg, to Nepal on delivery of the aircraft.
 The aid material was used in the relief effort for the 2015 Nepal earthquake.
 Both the aircraft were painted in the company's new livery.

-In 2015, Nepal Airlines flew 253,658 travellers, up 22.87 percent compared to the previous year, which saw the transport of 206,430 passengers.
+In 2015, Nepal Airlines flew 253,658 travellers, up 22.87 per cent compared to the previous year, which saw the transport of 206,430 passengers.
 Similarly, it flew 42,535 domestic air passengers in 2015, an increase of 21.60% compared to the previous year.

-In 2016, one of the airline's aging Boeing 757-200 (Registration 9N-ACA) was retired after three decades of service because of the non-profitable operation with high maintenance costs; the airline sold it to BB Airways.
-The airline currently operates international flights with its two Airbus A320-200s and two A330-200s.
+In 2016, one of the airline's ageing Boeing 757-200 (Registration 9N-ACA) was retired after three decades of service because of the non-profitable operation with high maintenance costs; the airline sold it to BB Airways.

-On 16 July 2017, Nepal Airlines launched an online ticket booking service for international flights.
+On 16 July 2017, Nepal Airlines launched an online ticket-booking service for international flights.

 In 2018, Nepal Airlines acquired two Airbus A330-200s via Hi Fly and AAR Corporation.
 The first of the two jets arrived at Tribhuvan International Airport in Kathmandu on 28 June and the second one on 26 July the same year.
 The airline plans to expand its international destinations by operating the newly added wide-body jets to cities like Seoul Incheon, Tokyo, and Sydney.
 In November 2018, it was reported that Nepal Airlines was considering Ethiopian Airlines as a strategic partner ahead of a planned reorganization.

-In mid-March, NAC retired its remaining Boeing 757-200M after three decades of service in order to focus on an Airbus-only fleet.
+In mid-March, NAC retired its remaining Boeing 757-200M after three decades of service to focus on an Airbus-only fleet.
 The company is likely to sell the aircraft soon.

 During the COVID-19 pandemic in Nepal, Nepal Airlines carried out rescue and evacuation charter flights while all of its scheduled flights were grounded from March 2020.

 In July 2020, Nepal Airlines retired its fleet of Chinese-made Xian MA60 and Harbin Y-12 aircraft, as they were found unsuited for operations in Nepal.

+In May 2023, Nepal Airlines Corporation issued a tender notice regarding the proposed auction of its sole B757-200CB registered as 9N-ACB (msn 23863), along with the engines, tools, and inventory.
+The reserve price is USD 5.71 million.
+The plane has not flown since Nepal Airlines retired it in early 2018.
+Since then, it has remained parked at Kathmandu's Tribhuvan International Airport.